google/go-jsonnet/README.md

 Standard library source code is kept in `cpp-jsonnet` submodule, because it is shared with [Jsonnet C++ implementation](https://github.com/google/jsonnet).

-For perfomance reasons we perform preprocessing on the standard library, so for the changes to be visible, regeneration is necessary:
+For performance reasons we perform preprocessing on the standard library, so for the changes to be visible, regeneration is necessary:

 ```bash
 git submodule init